kelbon/AnyAny/README.md

 ### Basic design knowledge (please read this example first)

-The whole library is built on **Methods**, it is a short description of _captured_ method - class template with one argument and static function `do_invoke(Self, Args...)` where `Self` - value from which method will be invoked and `Args` is a _captured_ method arguments.
+The whole library is built on **Methods**, it is a short description of _captured_ method - template with one argument and static function `do_invoke(Self, Args...)` where `Self` - value from which method will be invoked and `Args` is a _captured_ method arguments.

 For example, i want to create a type to store any other type with .say() method: